MATT-CTR: Unleashing a Model-Agnostic Test-Time Paradigm for CTR Prediction with Confidence-Guided Inference Paths: Method

 However, the high dimensionality of features in CTR models makes it computationally infeasible to store exact occurrence counts for all possible feature combinations.
 To address this challenge, we propose a hierarchical probabilistic hashing method designed to accurately estimate the true counts by maintaining separate statistics for feature combinations of different frequencies.
 Specifically, for each order of feature combination, we employ multiple independent hash tables.
 The occurrence frequency of a given combination is then estimated by taking the minimum value from its corresponding entries across these tables.
 This strategy provides a tight upper-bound estimate of the true count, effectively mitigating the overestimation errors caused by hash collisions.
 The process is illustrated as follows:

-where $hash(c_m)$ denotes the upper bound of frequency of the $m$-th order feature combination $\left\{c_m \right\}$. $h^m_{i}(\cdot)$ denotes the $i$-th hash table of the $m$-th order feature interaction and $L_m$ denotes the number of hash tables of the $m$-th order feature interaction level.
+where $\textbf{H}(c_m)$ denotes the confident value of feature combination $c_m$, and $hash(c_m)$ is the upper bound of frequency of the $m$-th order feature combination $\left\{c_m \right\}$. $h^m_{i}(\cdot)$ denotes the $i$-th hash table of the $m$-th order feature interaction and $L_m$ denotes the number of hash tables of the $m$-th order feature interaction level.

 Recognizing that high-frequency feature combinations are critical for reliable model predictions, our goal is to record their occurrence counts with the highest possible fidelity.
 The above standard multi-hash method, however, cannot fully eliminate hash collisions, which compromises this accuracy.
 This limitation is particularly significant given the sparse distribution of recommendation data: a small number of high-frequency combinations coexist with a vast and long tail of low-frequency ones.
 This phenomenon motivates a shift from a uniform counting strategy to a differentiated and hybrid approach.
 Therefore, we propose to treat these two groups differently.
 For the crucial set of high-frequency feature combinations, we employ a min-heap to maintain their exact occurrence counts.
 For the remaining low-frequency combinations, we instead leverage the values from our multiple hash tables to model a probability distribution, from which we estimate the information lower bound to serve as their final confidence score.